 2. When the sausage is browned, remove most of it from the pan, reserving some of the cooking oil/fat in the pot, and set the sausage aside.

 3. Sauté the onion in the cooking oil/fat until it is translucent.
 When the minced onion is cooked, add the sausage back to the pot.

 Add the garlic, chili flakes and cumin seeds and sauté with the sausage/onion until fragrant.

 When you smell the garlic and spices, add the beer, stewed tomatoes and stock and reduce just slightly.

-Using the released mussel liquor and tomato/chorizo infused broth that should still be in the cooking vessel, whisk the tomato paste and then the butter into the broth to enrich and thicken.
+Using the released mussel liquor and tomato/chorizo infused broth that should still be in the cooking vessel, whisk in the tomato paste and then the butter into the broth (a small amount at a time) to enrich and thicken the broth.